bschmalhofer/otobo-ideas/GPW_2022/talk.md

     @@ -223,7 +234,11 @@ sub ProviderProcessRequest {

 ## Reading from STDIN

-Direct reading from STDIN no longer works.
-In OTOBO 10.0 there were already fallbacks to using the query objects, so the reads from STDIN could be removed.
-Take care to consider not only POSTDATA.
+- no more reading from STDIN
+- in OTOBO 10.0 there were already fallbacks to using the query objects
+- so the reads from STDIN could be eliminated
+- Do not consider only POSTDATA.
 PUT and PATCH are also relevant.

     # The body supplied by POST, PUT, and PATCH has already been read in.
 This should be safe
     # as $CGI::POST_MAX has been set as an emergency brake.